folio-org/stripes-testing/README.md

 ## Running

 First, install dependencies with npm or yarn.
+* To run all Cypress tests at the CLI, run `npx cypress run`.
-* To run Cypress tests at the CLI, run `npm run cypress`.
+* To run a specific Cypress test at the CLI, run `npx cypress run --spec ./path/to/spec.cy.js`
 * To open the Cypress test-runner in a browser, run `npx cypress open`.

 ## Prerequisites